Dr Lei Wu

 Wu L and Reese JM and Zhang YH.
 Journal of Fluid Mechanics 746 (2014) 53-84.

-My research interest is in rarefied gas dynamics, which has found applications from the Heaven to the Underground, and from classical to quantum physics, e.g. in high-altitude aerothermodynamics of space vehicles, microelectromechanical systems, shale gas extraction, granular flows, and thermal motion of Bose and Fermi gases.
+My research interest is in rarefied gas dynamics, which has found applications from the Heaven to the Underground, and from classical to quantum physics, e.g. in high-altitude aerothermodynamics of space vehicles, microelectromechanical systems, shale gas extraction, multi-scale heat transfer in crystals, granular flows, and thermal motion of Bose and Fermi gases.

 My current research focus is to predict unconventional gas production in porous media, which is urgently needed in both gas extraction and carbon storage in shale reservoirs.
 The challenge is that due to the small pore size of shale matrix, the flow is rarefied so cannot be described by the conventional Navier-Stokes equations.
 I will develop state-of-the-art tools to make well-informed predictions of shale gas production rates, and, in particular, help to assess the economic and environmental value of the CO2-enhanced gas recovery and the subsequent long-term CO2 sequestration.
 Recently I have secured a funding as the PI for the project “Multi-Scale Simulation of Rarefied Gas Flows in Porous Media” from EPSRC, see the report "Carbon dioxide could be locked underground in hunt for natural gas".